Kickstarting Your openHAB Journey: The Power of Custom Rules π

 Example of a Custom Rule in openHAB

-Having introduced the basics of creating a custom rule in openHAB, let's bring theory into practice.
-For instance, why not create a rule that logs a message whenever a particular item changes state?
+Now that we've covered the basics of creating a custom rule in openHAB, let's dive into a practical example.
+In this case, we'll create a rule that logs a message whenever a specific item changes state.

 rule "My Custom Rule"